WebSpellChecker/wproofreader-docker/README.md

 # WebSpellChecker/WProofreader Docker

-This is a Docker configuration that you can use to build a WebSpellChecker/WProofreader Server image based on the [Ubuntu Server 22.04](https://hub.docker.com/_/ubuntu), [CentOS Linux 7](https://hub.docker.com/_/centos) or [Red Hat Universal Base Image 8](https://hub.docker.com/r/redhat/ubi8) using `Dockerfile`, `DockerfileCentOS`, `DockerfileRedHat`, respectively.
+This is a Docker configuration that you can use to build a WebSpellChecker/WProofreader Server image based on the [Ubuntu Server 22.04](https://hub.docker.com/_/ubuntu), [CentOS Linux 7](https://hub.docker.com/_/centos) or [Red Hat Universal Base Image 8](https://hub.docker.com/r/redhat/ubi8) using `Dockerfile`, `Dockerfile.centos`, `Dockerfile.redhat`, respectively.

 All configurations use **NGINX** as a default web server for processing static files and service requests.